 I make no apologies for this donut fiesta we’ve been having.

 It’s been nearing 100 degrees all week (despite the predictions of high 80s), and I’ve been in need of some serious donut therapy.
-It’s the ultimate comfort food (next to Caramel Apple Cinnamon Rolls, that is 😉), and I’ve been eating all my feelings.
+It’s the ultimate comfort food (next to these Homemade Fluffy Cinnamon Rolls, that is 😉), and I’ve been eating all my feelings.

 Buttermilk Pumpkin Donuts, I’m your biggest fan.